BYUignite/sootlib/README.md

 Cantera: To build the Cantera compat components of the library and any tests or examples that require Cantera, you need Cantera installed as a system library. https://cantera.org/install/index.html

+# Build Instructions

+Run `cmake .` to generate the sootlib build files in the current directory while inside of the top level sootlib directory.

+This will generate the necessary Makefiles and you can now run `make` to build the project.

+Use the options described below to customize your build.
+If you run `cmake .` and then change your build options, you will need to either delete `CMakeCache.txt` or ensure that you have removed the cached values you changed.

 # Build options

 In the top level `CMakeLists.txt` you can enable/disable `BUILD_CANTERA_COMPAT`.
 This will: